 We met near Clapham, following a series of residential streets until we reached our entry point: an unexceptional manhole cover set into a stretch of suburban pavement.
 It was daylight still, and a steady stream of commuters were drifting past us from the tube.

 We opted for a policy of speed rather than subterfuge; all being well, we decided that it should take us no longer than 20 seconds to lift the lid, reach the ladder inside and close the drain behind us.
 Anyone who spotted us would have to act fast if they were going to stop us…

 Because once inside, it seemed unlikely that anyone in their right mind would follow us down.

 Loitering on a street corner until a gap appeared in the flow of disinterested passers-by, we made a decisive dash toward the drain cover, lifting it without difficultly, and, alive with adrenaline, I followed Keïteï down the rusted ladder and into the stale darkness below.

 The first access ladder was relatively short, but just a few feet away from its base the real descent began – a long shaft falling away to the river itself, the ladder disappearing into darkness.

-On finally reaching the banks of the Effra, the word ‘river’ seemed like something of a misnomer.
-Instead, we found a trail of black slime smeared along the belly of a grey concrete tube.
+On finally reaching the water, the word ‘river’ seemed like something of a misnomer.* Instead, we found a trail of black slime smeared along the belly of a grey concrete tube.
 Several rats looked up in surprise at our arrival – their dull, beady eyes throwing back the torchlight – before turning tail to disappear into the hidden depths.